knutsp/core-ticket-55942/README.md

 # Possible solutions

 1, Always use `register_settings` or `register_meta`.
-Curently thse registers is not quite compatible with PHP typing.
-See emarly comments by @azaozz on the ticket.
+Currently these registers is not quite compatible with PHP typing.
+See early comments by @azaozz on the ticket.
 2. Always cast the value after return from these functions, before strict comparison, passing on to methods/functions or to class properties.
 Need to know the initial intended type when saved, or loose som informations held by the type
 3. Add a $type argument to the `get` functions, whcich will internally cast the return value
 4. Add an extra column in the options and all meta db-tables to hold type, cast on return.
 Such table changes will be quite heavy, have to be the only sane way to do this.